lindgrengroup/longitudinal_primarycare/adiposity/scripts/README.md

 ## PHENOTYPE ENRICHMENT
 1. **female_phenotype_enrichment.R** - Get age at menarche, age at menopause, and number of live births from UKB to compare distributions in different clusters in female-specific analyses.
 2. **cluster_disease_associations.R** - Use logistic regression (with dummy variables for each cluster), adjusted for covariates, to test for association of clusters with >300 diseases identified by ICD and primary care codes.
 Calculate prevalence of each disease in the cohort and each cluster.
 Alternative: Fisher's enrichment test for disease counts in each cluster vs cohort.

-## GWAS
-1. **prepare_GWAS_sample_QC.R** - Genotyping-related sample quality control (ex. remove individuals with reported and genotyped sex mismatches, retain only individuals in the white British ancestry subset, samples with poor heterozygosity or missingness, etc.).
-Get GWAS phenotype - RINTed adjusted BLUP - for QCd individuals in full cohort as well as in only gainers.
-2. **perform_GWAS_{BOLT/SUGEN}.sh** - Perform genome-wide association study using specified software.

 ## MULTIVARIATE ANALYSES, PLOTS, ENRICHMENT, ETC.
 1. **focus_BMI_WHR_overlap.R** - Data summaries and enrichment tests for individuals with both BMI and WHR trajectories in the data.